Welcome to today's edition of the Rush 24-7 podcast.

 They're essentially going to ask people to take a number at healthcare.gov, which they are expert at having people wait in line.

-Post office DMV, they know exactly how to make people wait in lines.
+Post office, DMV, they know exactly how to make people wait in lines.

-It's now investors.com, has written an editorial asking that we take another look at the well-documented theory that Bill Ayers co-wrote Obama's big biography, Dreams from My Father.
+Investors Business Daily, credible source, it's now investors.com, has written an editorial asking that we take another look at the well-documented theory that Bill Ayers co-wrote Obama's big biography, Dreams from My Father.

-Obama is on tape many times asserting that he wrote it without any help whatsoever.
+Obama is on tape, many times asserting that he wrote it without any help whatsoever.

 But Ayers, on three separate occasions, has claimed that he wrote it.

-One time was at an airport outside check-in with the Skycaps, and he was taunting some right winger who had followed him around, and nobody believed him.
+One time was at an airport outside check-in with the Skycaps, and he was taunting some right-winger who had followed him around, and nobody believed him.

-But the theory had been put forth by a number of analysts that and it was, by the way, well known that Obama had not a good writer.
+But the theory had been put forth by a number of analysts that, and it was, by the way, well known that Obama was not a good writer, that he was late turning in manuscripts and chapters and everything for his books.

-And the word started spreading that it was Bill Ayers who actually wrote Dreams of My Father, and people started comparing other Ayres books to that when they found almost identical writing styles.
+And the word started spreading that it was Bill Ayers who actually wrote Dreams of My Father.

-And so today Investors.com is out claiming that Ayers has now confessed to writing Obama's book.
+And so today, Investors.com is out claiming that Ayers has now confessed to writing Obama's book.

 Now, if this is true, folks, can you imagine what a betrayal this is?